Do Androids Dream of Electric Sheep?

-Plot summary
+Plot

+In 1992, after a global war has rendered Earth's atmosphere highly radioactive, most animal species are now endangered or extinct.
+As a result, owning real animals has become a fashionable and expensive status symbol, while poor people can only afford realistic electric robotic imitations of animals.
+Also, due to the radiation, people are encouraged to move to off-world colonies with the incentive of free androids: robot servants so similar in appearance to humans that only an empathy test can confirm their identities.

-Rick Deckard, a bounty hunter for the San Francisco Police Department, is assigned to "retire" (kill) six androids of the new and highly intelligent Nexus-6 model which have recently escaped from Mars and traveled to Earth.
-These androids are made of organic matter so similar to a human's that only a posthumous "bone marrow analysis" can independently prove the difference, making them almost impossible to distinguish from real people.
-Deckard hopes this mission will earn him enough bounty money to buy a live animal to replace his lone electric sheep to comfort his depressed wife Iran.
-Deckard visits the Rosen Association's headquarters in Seattle to confirm the accuracy of the latest empathy test meant to identify incognito androids.
-Deckard suspects the test may not be capable of distinguishing the latest Nexus-6 models from genuine human beings, and it appears to give a false positive on his host in Seattle, Rachael Rosen, meaning the police have potentially been executing human beings.
-The Rosen Association attempts to blackmail Deckard to get him to drop the case, but Deckard retests Rachael and determines that Rachael is, indeed, an android, which she ultimately admits.
+Rick Deckard, a bounty hunter for the San Francisco Police Department, is assigned to "retire" (kill) six defiant and violent androids of the new Nexus-6 model which have recently escaped from Mars and traveled to Earth.
+Deckard hopes this mission will earn him enough money to buy a live animal to replace his lone electric sheep, which would comfort his depressed wife, Iran.
+First, Deckard visits the Seattle headquarters of the Rosen Association, which makes the androids, to confirm the accuracy of the empathy test on the new model.
+For business reasons, Rosen wishes to discredit the test and nearly succeeds.
+However, the test confirms twice that Rachael Rosen, his host in Seattle, is a Nexus-6 android, which she ultimately admits.
+Deckard returns to San Francisco to begin his hunt for the group of rebel androids.

-Deckard soon meets a Soviet police contact who turns out to be one of the Nexus-6 renegades in disguise.
-Deckard kills the android, then flies off to kill his next target, an android living in disguise as an opera singer.
-Meeting her backstage, Deckard attempts to administer the empathy test but she calls the police.
-Failing to recognize Deckard as a bounty hunter, the cops arrest and detain him at a police station he has never heard of, filled with officers whom he is surprised to have never met.
+Deckard meets and kills a Soviet police contact who turns out to be one of the Nexus-6 renegades in disguise.
+He then moves to kill his next target, an android living as an opera singer.
+Meeting her backstage, Deckard attempts to administer the test, but she calls the police, who arrest Deckard and detain him at a police station staffed with officers he is surprised to have never met.
 An official named Garland accuses Deckard himself of being an android with implanted memories.
-After a series of mysterious revelations at the station, Deckard ponders the ethical and philosophical questions his line of work raises regarding android intelligence, empathy and what it means to be human.
-Garland, pointing a gun at Deckard, then reveals that the entire station is a sham, claiming that both he and Phil Resch, the station's resident bounty hunter, are androids.
-Resch shoots Garland in the head, escaping with Deckard back to the opera singer, whom Resch brutally kills in cold blood when she implies that he may be an android.
-Desperate to know the truth, Resch asks Deckard to administer the empathy test on him, which confirms that he is human, if a particularly ruthless one.
-Deckard then tests himself, confirming that he is human but has a sense of empathy for certain androids.
+After a test conclusively proves that Deckard's work is legitimate, Garland draws a gun on Deckard and reveals that the entire station is a sham, claiming that both Deckard and Phil Resch, the station's resident bounty hunter, are also androids.
+Resch, unaware of Garland's revelation, shoots Garland in the head, escaping with Deckard back to the opera singer, whom Resch next murders in cold blood.
+Desperate to know the truth, Resch asks Deckard to administer the empathy test on him.
+The test indicates Resch has sociopathic tendencies but confirms he is human.
+Deckard then tests himself, confirming that he is also human but has a sense of empathy for certain androids.